sanozmen/Geocoder/README.md

 # Python Geocoder

- Address Geocoder helps geocoding rows of addresses and creating geographic coordinates (lat, long values) by using data provided in CSV format.
+Address Geocoder helps geocoding rows of addresses in a .csv file, by translating them into geographic coordinates (lat, long values).

- Final output is displayed on a simple HTML map by means of Folium mapping library.
+Coordinates are written to another .csv file and the output is displayed on a simple HTML map to visually assess th results.